resistance-protocol/litepaper/README.md

 - The initial PF will be 0.10 DAI.
 - The initial PC will be 0.50 DAI.
+- The final PF will be 10 DAI.
+- The final PC will be 50 DAI.
 - The constant MP for PC on top of PF will be 5x.
 - The initial PF growth rate will be 20%.
 - The PF growth rate will continuously reduce by 5%.
 - The final PF growth rate will be 1%.
+- The DAO treasury will receive 5% of all capital inflow until the final PF got reached.
+Once the final PF got reached the DAO treasury will receive 50% of all capital inflow.
+- The innovation fund will receive 5% of all capital inflow until the final PF got reached.
+Once the final PF got reached the innovation fund will receive 50% of all capital inflow.
 - The liquidity pairs for RSX pools at launch will include several stablecoins.
 - There will be a whitelist system in place at launch.
-- There will not be any seed investments take place.
 - There will not be any founder nor team tokens.
-- The protocol will be bootstrapped by the community without accruing any protocol debt and without dilluting stakeholders.
+- There will be an option for a non-diluting seed investment in form of fRSX (funding-RSX).
+Seed investment is not necessary for Resistance Protocol to be bootstrapped in first place.
+Though if seed investment is taken, fRSX will be minted to the extend of a mutual agreement. fRSX will then vest along RSX total supply and will always be redeemable at current PF.
+The protocol will therefore be bootstrapped by the community, plus optional seed investment, without accruing any protocol debt and without dilluting stakeholders.
-- The first coordination game within the Resistance Protocol ecosystem will be [0xtowers](https://github.com/0xtowers/litepaper) and the game will be ready to play for whitelisted stakeholders at launch.
+- The first coordination game within the Resistance Protocol ecosystem will be [0xtowers/litepaper](https://github.com/0xtowers/litepaper).
+The game will be ready to play for whitelisted stakeholders at launch.

 # Glossary